What is Project Management Organizational Structure?

-The Project Management Organization Structure is an enterprise environmental factor that plays an important role in determining the way, in which the organization and Project Manager perform.
+The project management structure is an enterprise environmental factor that determines how the organization and project manager should perform.
 Essential to this is the project organizational structure, the underlying framework that governs how projects are carried out within a company.
-Choosing the appropriate project management structure is pivotal in fostering an environment where projects can flourish and teams can excel.
 The heart of efficient project management lies in the way an organization structures its project teams, and the project teams are structured using one of three ways: Functional, Projectized, or Matrix.
-These structures come with varying levels of agility, control, and communication.
+These project management organizational structures come with varying levels of agility, control, and communication.

 Types of Project Management Structure: